 Do I need a lawyer to file a complaint?

-No, in most cases employees can directly contact Qatar’s Ministry of Labour (MADLSA) to file a complaint without using a lawyer.
+No, in most cases, employees can directly contact Qatar’s Ministry of Labour to file a complaint without using a lawyer.

 Will I be deported if I file a complaint against my employer?

-If you secure a new job offer during the period of dispute, Qatar’s Labour Department would help you to change the employer.
+If you secure a new job offer during the period of dispute, Qatar’s Labour Department will help you to change employer.